Enterprise-CMCS/managed-care-review/docs/ADRs/016-use-launch-darkly-for-feature-flags.md

 * `+` No change, no extra dependencies.
 Continue to release code to users as it is ready and users will see changes reflected in their environments.
 * `+` No communication needed around what code is available on what environment.
 If its merged,  it is immediately useable in the higher environments.
-* `-` Incremental changes due to continuous delivery, including incomplete work, is visible to users.
-There are already cases where this has become confusing or resulted in a broken user experience.
+* `-` Incremental feature changes that are part of larger incomplete epics will visible to users in production, which can cause confusion or result in a broken user experience (such as with CMS unlock and submission editing epic).
-* `-` A high level of coordination is needed between the team to make sure higher environments are is a good state before testing new users with features.
+* `-` A high level of coordination is needed across the team to make sure higher environments are is a good state before testing new users with features.
 * `-` No ability to selectively test groups of changes together on production without also making them immediately visible to users.

 ### Manage ourselves by using environment variables to toggle features on and off